 Returning from Ghana in 1968, Williams assumed directorship of the Urban Affairs Center at Columbia University in New York City and held the post for two years.
 He served as president of the Phelps-Stokes Fund from 1970 to 1990.
 Under his leadership, the organization promoted educational opportunities for Africans, African Americans, and Native Americans.
 Williams served on the boards of Consolidated Edison, the American Stock Exchange, and many other corporations.
 He was also a board member of several nonprofit groups, among them the Boys Choir of Harlem, the American Civil Liberties Union, and the Foreign Policy Association.

-Williams died at his home in New York City on May 20, 1990, at the age of 72.
+Franklin Hall Williams, a member of Alpha Phi Alpha Fraternity, died at his home in New York City on May 20, 1990, at the age of 72.
 He was survived by his wife, the former Shirley Broyard, and two sons.